-John Lasseter had been fascinated by animation since he was a high school freshman, setting his sights on working in animation after seeing Disney’s The Sword and the Stone.
-Lasseter attended the California Institute of the Arts, where he created the short film The Lady and the Lamp in 1979 featuring a broken-bulbed lamp taking part in wacky hijinks.
-The anthropomorphization of everyday inanimate objects had been a staple of animation dating back to the earliest days of film.
-Walt Disney particularly understood the appeal of giving regular objects human attributes, as with the animated brooms in The Sorcerer’s Apprentice segment from Fantasia.
-Lasseter used the iconic Luxo lamp as a model finding ways to make it appear to have human-like emotion.
-A visit from a co-worker’s baby led Lasseter to experiment with the idea of creating a baby Luxo lamp.
-He altered some attributes of the lamp, shrinking parts and changing proportions except for the lightbulb, which was purchased at the store and therefore not grown, according to Lasseter’s reasoning.
+John Lasseter had been fascinated by animation since he was a high school freshmen, setting his sights on working in animation after seeing Disney’s The Sword and the Stone.
+Lasseter attended CalArts, where he created his short film The Lady and the Lamp in 1979.
+It featured a broken-bulbed lamp taking part in wacky hijinks.
+The anthropomorphization of everyday, inanimate objects had been a staple of animation dating back to the earliest days of film.
+Walt Disney particularly understood the value of giving regular objects human attributes, such as the animated brooms in The Sorcerer’s Apprentice segment from Fantasia.
+Lasseter worked with the Luxo lamp form, modeling it and finding ways to make it appear to have emotional movement.
+A visit from a co-worker’s baby led Lasseter to experiment with the idea of a baby Luxo lamp.
+He redistributed the attributes of the lamp, shrinking many parts and changing the proportions.
+All except the lightbulb, which were purchased at the store and not grown, according to Lasseter’s reasoning.

 The thing I wanted to do in Luxo Jr. was make the characters and story the most important thing, not the fact that it was done with computer graphics.
 As you see in the film show at SIGGRAPH, a lot of times it’s computer graphics for computer graphics nerds.
 People get excited about it purely because it was generated with a computer.

 As you see in the film show at SIGGRAPH, a lot of times it’s computer graphics for computer graphics nerds.
 People get excited about it purely because it was generated with a computer.
 I wanted people who had never even seen a computer before to look at it and enjoy it as a film.
 I did a couple of things: I locked the camera down, didn’t move it.